 This isn’t something I share with very many people because it’s not something people like to talk about, but a big part of my mindfulness practice is a daily contemplation on my own mortality.
 Reflecting regularly on the impermanence of my own life keeps me grounded and keeps me grateful.
-It really helps me have perspective on the day-to-day problems that I face and it allows me to not get so worked up about things beyond my control.
+It really helps me have perspective on the day-to-day problems that I face, and it allows me to get less worked up about things beyond my control.

 What is your proudest personal and professional accomplishment?

-Professionally, I spent five years working in a state psychiatric facility and I was very proud to have developed and implemented yoga and mindfulness-based interventions for the patients at that facility.
+Professionally, I spent five years working in a state psychiatric facility.
+I was very proud to have developed and implemented yoga and mindfulness-based interventions for the patients at that facility.

-Many of the patients in that hospital didn’t have many resources either personally or financially to depend on, but if they could learn to depend on their breath and their own mind-body connection they could learn to recover and to thrive.
+Many of the patients in that hospital didn’t have many resources either personally or financially on which to depend, but if they could learn to depend on their breath and their own mind-body connection, they could learn to recover and thrive.
 I was really proud to be able to share that skill with others.

 What message can I repeatedly share with the world on your behalf?

 Pay Attention to Your Life.